JiancongXiao/PM_RLHF/README.md

 ## Reproducing the Experiments on the OPT model

 Replace train_llama2_7b.sh by train_opt1.3b.sh in the above shell script.
+We can obtain the results shown in Figure 5,6, and 7, and Table 3 of the paper.

 ## Main Result
 1. Standard RLHF is biased.
 Its algorithmic bias inherits from the reference model.